 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 - Anything with cheese in it is going to be a little high in calories, fat, cholesterol, and sodium, but we can still change it to make it healthier.

-- To lower the fat use a low-fat cheese or omit the cheese sauce and maybe only use a sprinkle of shredded cheese.
+- To further lower the fat use low-fat cheese or omit the cheese sauce and maybe only use a sprinkle of shredded cheese.
 This will also lower the calories and cholesterol.

 - To help lower the sodium, omit the added salt, use fresh Jalapenos instead of store-bought canned Jalapenos, find a lower sodium hot sauce than Sriracha or omit the hot sauce completely, use a low sodium cheese and use no salt added tortilla chips.